PKU-ICST-MIPL/MGAH_TMM2019/README.md

 # Usage
 For PKU-Xmeida dataset:

-1. Generate KNN graph by the codes under KNN directory: ~/xmedia/python/knn_5M.py
+1. Generate KNN graph by the codes under KNN directory: /xmedia/python/knn_5M.py
 2. Train the model by using the code under unsuper-pretrain-xm-5M: python train_argv.py hashdim gpuid

 hashdim represents the length of hash codes, gpuid represts the index of gpu

 # Tips:
-You can download the data in ~/media from [download Link](https://pan.baidu.com/s/1VDDfEQDeCQKqBHEU8Xav-Q) pw:0q8o
+You can download the data in /media from [download Link](https://pan.baidu.com/s/1VDDfEQDeCQKqBHEU8Xav-Q) pw:0q8o

-For codes for 2-media datasets, please refer to our [AAAI paper](https://github.com/PKU-ICST-MIPL/UGACH_AAAI2018).
+For 2-media datasets codes, please refer to our [AAAI paper](https://github.com/PKU-ICST-MIPL/UGACH_AAAI2018).

 Welcome to our [Laboratory Homepage](http://www.icst.pku.edu.cn/mipl) for more information about our papers, source codes, and datasets.